-Crime is a key issue for rural communities and has risen up the agenda of rural concerns over the last few years.
-In many surveys, crime and anti-social behaviour, and policing are key concerns - second only to the National Health Service.
+Crime has always been a key issue throughout the countryside but has risen considerably further up the agenda of rural concerns over the last few years.
+Key issues gathered from surveys include anti-social behaviour, rural crime and policing issues - second only to the National Health Service.

-The extent of crime in rural areas is only part of the problem.
+The extent of crime in rural areas in only part of the problem.
 For many people, whether they have fallen victim to crime or not, the simple fear of crime can have a detrimental effect on their quality of life.
-39% of rural people are worried about becoming a victim of crime compared with 19% nationally.
-It has been suggested that anticipation of crime has the potential to cause greater harm than the actual experience of crime itself due to the effect of long-term stress and other mental health considerations.
-This is exacerbated by rural isolation.
-Rural communities are often without reliable mobile signal or internet, and an absence of any visible police presence.
+48% of rural businesses feel that crime has a moderate or great impact on their lives, with 30% of rural residents feeling the same.
+It has been suggested that anticipation of crime has the potential to cause greater harm than the actual experience of crime than the actual experience of crime itself, due to the effect of long-term stress and other mental health considerations.
+This is only exacerbated by rural isolation.
+Rural communities are often without reliable mobile signal or internet and an absence of any visible police presence.

 Crime is also underreported in rural areas with more than one in four not reporting the last crime they were a victim of because they either felt it was a waste of time or that the police would not be able to do anything.
-This is further supported by low satisfaction rates of police performance in rural areas, with only 24% of the rural public perceiving the police have the ability to solve crime.
+This is further supported by low satisfaction rates of police performance in rural areas, with only 27% of the rural public perceiving that the police do a 'goog' job.
 The crimes which are perceived to go untackled in rural areas included speed and dangerous driving and fly-tipping.
 The implication of these facts is that we have a rural population simply putting up with the crime they experience and making do as best they can.
 Good rural policing is about far more than numbers of police officers on the ground.
 If we truly want to tackle rural crime, then we must form effective partnerships between the police, rural communities and other authorities.